Trump sells Washington hotel to Miami-based investor group

 The high price, equivalent to more than $1.4 million a room, has drawn scrutiny from Democratic lawmakers.
 The U.S. House Oversight Committee earlier this month requested documents from CGI listing all of its investors.

-The hotel was a magnet for lobbyists, diplomats and others seeking to curry favor with the president.
-Democrats said it it sullied the reputation the presidency, pitted his financial interest against public interest and possibly broke the law.
-Several lawsuits challenging his ownership were unsuccessful.

 The hotel is the former Old Post Office building, and its still formally owned by the federal government.
-The Trump Organization won rights to fix up the building and run it as a hotel in paying the government annual rent and cut of profit.
+The Trump Organization won rights to fix up the building and run it as a hotel in exchange for paying the government annual rent and a cut of profit.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.